Quick start guide¶

 (For this example we’ll just let pytest discover and run the test.
 We’ll cover other ways you could have run it later).

-The text function returns what Hypothesis calls a search strategy.
-An object with methods that describe how to generate and simplify certain kinds of values.
-The @given decorator then takes our test function and turns it into a parametrized one which, when called, will run the test function over a wide range of matching data from that strategy.
+The @given decorator takes our test function and turns it into a parametrized one.
+When it is called, Hypothesis will run the test function over a wide range of matching data.

 Anyway, this test immediately finds a bug in the code: